-Having an herb farm is the lifelong dream of Madge Eggena.
-It became a reality fourteen years ago when she and her husband Roger moved to Statesville and purchased land on Mills Garden Road.
+Having an herb farm is the dream of Madge Eggena.
+It became a reality twenty years ago when she and her husband Roger moved to Statesville and purchased land on Mills Garden Road.
 When asked about why she chose herbs, her answer is "I think they chose me.
 Herbs have taught me much about growing and using them.”
 The historical use of herbs and spices is fascinating on many levels.
-They are a link to literature, music, and nature, and yes, wars have been fought over them.
+They are our link to literature, music, and nature, and yes, wars have been fought over them.
 Herbs have always been used in cooking and making medicine; they were even strewn on the floors of cottages for their healing aromas and pest repellant properties.
 Adding beauty to the landscape, their presence in the garden is healing for all life and the environment.

 The journey continues and the learning too.
 Madge shares her wealth of knowledge each week as she sells her potted plants at various local farmers markets.
 She and her sister Jane Abe also hold monthly classes atthe farm ona wide variety of topics, including, gardening, cooking with herbs and making medicine from the garden.